 Are you a person who feels familiar, even to strangers?
 Someone who constantly gets asked if you went to so-and-so college or grew up in so-and-so town?
-If you have one of those faces or personalities people feel like they already know, a career in commercial acting might be for you.
+If you have one of those faces or personalities that people feel like they already know, a career in commercial acting may be for you.

 In this guide, we’ll break down how to develop a commercial persona and nail your next commercial audition.
 From headshots to commercial résumés, here’s everything you need to know to be cast in a commercial.